tudurom/site/.orator_site/content/whoami/index.md

 ### I speak in a multitude of languages:

-Romanian, C, English, Go, JavaScript, POSIX shell, Ruby\*, French\*
+Romanian, C, English, Go, JavaScript, POSIX shell, CSS3, HTML5, \*Ruby

 ##### \* I speak very rarely in these languages or I'm not very experienced with them